 The effects of mindfulness practice are relevant for all people in the profession and thus also for companies and organizations.
 Stress is one of the most frequently mentioned causes of illness, so dealing with stress differently not only has positive effects for employees themselves, but also for companies.

 The so-called MBSR-Training (Mindfulness-Based Stress Reduction) according to Jon Kabat-Zinn.
 Some well-known international corporations such as Google, Bosch and SAP, but also some medium-sized companies are setting a clear example and establishing themselves With thechung of mindfulness in the internal coaching processes.
-Since 2007, Google has offered its employees a program entitled "Search within yourselffor personal growth.
-The coaching program is a mindfulness course to learn emotional intelligence with the aim of becoming happier, calmer, more creative and ultimately more successful.
-Daniel Goleman was also involved in the development of this course.
-At this point we ask you: How do you feel about mindfulness and mindfulness in your company? individual advice set up?
+Since 2007, Google has offered its employees a program entitled "Search within yourself" For personal growth at.
+The coaching program is a mindfulness course to learn emotional intelligence with the aim of becoming happier, more relaxed, more creative and ultimately more successful.
+Daniel Goleman was also there Development involved in this course.
+At this point we ask you: How do you feel about mindfulness and individual advice set up?
 Have you personally already had experience with the topic of mindfulness and coaching?
 Here is an interesting article about stress.

 Conclusion for the business context: